hannah127/EduPredictors/README.md

 ### 2. Training of ML-Models

-We decided to train the four following models: k-Nearest-nNigbours, Random Forest, Decision Trees and Naive Bayes.
+We decided to train the four following models: k-Nearest-Neigbours, Random Forest, Decision Trees and Naive Bayes.
 To train to we split the dataset first in 70% training data and 30% testing data first.
 Secondly, we train those models using the Python library scikit-learn.
 Thirdly, we improve the performance of every model using hyperparameter tuning using GridSearchCV of scikit-learn.

 ### 3. Evaluation